Running Away or Righting The Way: Is Psilocybin a Viable Psychiatric Treatment?

 “When the results were pooled in that meta-analysis, they were statistically and clinically significant, with an odds ratio close to 2 in favor of [the therapy],” Bogenschutz said.
 “That’s more effective than any FDA-approved treatment for alcoholism.”

-Raison, likewise, has a well known psychiatric researcher for some time, but has been involved psychedelic and psychoactive research now for just about 3 years.
+Raison, likewise, has been a well known psychiatric researcher for some time, but has been involved in psychedelic and psychoactive research now for just about 3 years.
 While public perception has become more progressive, he admits that the war on drugs still has an impact on how their clinical use is understood.

 “It’s interesting.
 There are some leading institutions that are very much opposed to this work, actually, and then, on the other hand, there are some leading institutions in the United States that are all about it,” Raison said.
 “If you look at the places that are doing psilocybin work, they are not second rate.
 They’re Yale, Johns Hopkins, the University of California at San Francisco, and NYU.
 These are top, top places, all of which [Usona] are actively involved with.”